ivanthelad/skydive-sdn-openshift/README.md

 # skydive-sdn-openshift
-A mini tutorial to visualize to use Openstack Skydive project to visualize the Openshift SDN
+A mini tutorial to use Openstack Skydive project to visualize the Openshift SDN

 ## Create Project